-Stay and play’ session for parents, Library visit for older children, Sports day and family picnic, Class photo, Leaver’s ceremony and presentation of Nursery Books|
+|‘Stay and play’ session for parents, Library visit for older children, Sports day and family picnic, Class photo, Leaver’s ceremony and presentation of Nursery Books|

 The children are each assigned to a group and a “key person”.
 The group will meet together at lunch time and for small group activities.
 The key person will be mainly responsible for monitoring each child’s settling in and progress during that term and for developing the child’s nursery record in the from of a book containing a collection of photos, art work and other projects.
-Parents are invited to contribute to this record too.
+Parents are invited and encouraged to contribute to this record.
 Further information will be given after admission.

 After the children have been attending the nursery for a few weeks parents are offered a meeting with the child’s key person to discuss any issues arising from their settling in period.
 Parent consultations are offered every term.

-	A Parents’ Evening is held during the autumn term, which is another opportunity to meet with staff and other parents and to find out more about how the nursery runs and how we deliver the curriculum.
+Our AGM is held during the autumn term, which is another opportunity to meet with staff and other parents and to find out more about how the nursery runs and how we deliver the curriculum.

 Staff will always make themselves available, at other times, to discuss any aspect of a child’s nursery experience.
 We always inform parents if we have any concerns about a child’s progress or any other aspect of their education and development.

-	The parent notice boards in the entrance hall, cloakroom and opposite the cloakroom door display information about nursery routine, areas of interest and theme tables as well as notices about when you need to apply for school places, nursery funding and community news.
+The parent notice boards in the entrance hall and cloakroom show information about nursery routine, areas of interest and theme tables as well as notices about when you need to apply for school places, nursery funding and community news.
 Please take a few minutes once a week to check for new items.
 There is a whiteboard next to the front door for parent use where messages may be left for staff and other parents.
 Parents may also use this to let staff know if someone other than themselves is collecting their child.